Sondland denies ‘rogue diplomacy’ in Ukraine talks, acknowledges ‘potential quid pro quo’ with aid holdup

 He told the committee: “I know that members of this committee have frequently framed these complicated issues in the form of a simple question: Was there a ‘quid pro quo?’”
 Sondland said.
 “As I testified previously, with regard to the requested White House call and White House meeting, the answer is yes.”

+At the hearings kicked off, Republicans dismissed the proceedings as they have done during previous sessions.
+California Rep. Devin Nunes, the GOP’s top member on the committee, told the witness: "Ambassador Sondland, you are here today to be smeared.”
+Nunes also reiterated his calls for the committee to subpoena Hunter Biden, the whistleblower who wrote the complaint against Trump and Democratic National Committee documents – something Democrats have not granted.

+Meanwhile, the top committee Democrat, Rep. Adam Schiff, in his opening remarks accused Trump and Pompeo of making "such a concerted and across-the-board effort to obstruct this investigation and this impeachment inquiry."
+Schiff added, "They do so at their own peril."

-Sondland, throughout the inquiry, has been portrayed as a key player in an irregular channel of diplomacy led by the president's lawyer Rudy Giuliani.
+Sondland, throughout the inquiry, has been portrayed as a key player in an irregular channel of diplomacy led by Giuliani.
 On Wednesday, Sondland repeatedly expressed his displeasure with Giuliani's involvement in Ukraine policy but said they were working with him at Trump's direction.
+“Talk with Rudy,” Sondland said Trump told officials when it came to Ukraine.

 VINDMAN ACCUSES TRUMP OF MAKING IMPROPER UKRAINE ‘DEMAND,’ SAYS HE ALERTED INTEL OFFICIAL

-“We did not want to work with Mr. Giuliani,” Sondland said.
+“We did not want to work with Mr. Giuliani,” Sondland said, explaining he believed State Department officials should take the responsibility for Ukraine matters.
 “Simply put, we played the hand we were dealt.
 We all understood that if we refused to work with Mr. Giuliani, we would lose an important opportunity to cement relations between the United States and Ukraine.
 So we followed the president’s orders.”

 He said he and other officials “disagreed with the need to involve” Giuliani but they “did not believe that his role was improper at the time.”
+He said "as a presidential appointee, I followed the directions of the president.”

 “If I had known of all of Mr. Giuliani’s dealings or of his associations with individuals now under criminal indictment, I would not have acquiesced to his participation,” Sondland said.
 “Still, given what we knew at the time, what we were asked to do did not appear to be wrong.”